Farami/CustomsForgeScraper/README.md

 # CustomsForgeScraper
 A simple C# library to log in and search for songs on [CustomsForge](http://www.customsforge.com).

+Just to be clear I am *not* affiliated with CustomsForge, nor do they endorse this library.

 Happy to accept improvements/changes, just make a pull request.

 #Quick Example